 Hearing Aids Can Slow Dementia

 Several studies have shown that people with hearing loss experience dementia and a general decline in cognitive abilities at a higher rate than those with good hearing.
 Researchers don’t know exactly what causes people with poor hearing to experience cognitive problems, but as a result of the available research, many recommend getting a hearing aid to stave off dementia.

 When people don’t address their hearing loss, they may also notice that their relationships with loved ones change.
 It is frustrating for others to have difficulty with phone conversations, hearing the loud volume on TVs and radios, and experiencing a lack of communication.
 When couples address hearing loss together, everyone wins.

 People worry about the cost of hearing aids, when in reality, they should worry about the costs of NOT getting them.
 If left untreated, hearing problems lead to depression and anxiety, other health issues, and difficulties with communication in the workplace.
 This can lead to underemployment, unemployment, and lost wages due to time off.
 It is estimated that the average person with untreated hearing loss loses about $14,000 per year.
 That puts the cost of hearing aids in a whole new light.

 There Are Organizations That Help

-If you are still worried about the cost of hearing aids, talk to your audiologist about organizations that can help.
+If you are still worried about the cost of hearing aids, talk to your hearing specialist about organizations that can help.
 Several organizations collect used hearing aids for donation.
-While you must have your audiologist calibrate it to fit your specific needs, this eliminates the initial cost of the device.
+While you must have your hearing specialist calibrate it to fit your specific needs, this eliminates the initial cost of the device.
 Other groups like AARP have partnered with hearing aid makers to provide discount programs.

 Hearing Aids Help You Feel Better Rested